EmilCoding/danish-number-translator/README.md

 ## The tens

-The way Danish construct their numbers between twenty and a hundret, is to take the ones part and the tens part and combine them like this:
+The way Danish construct their numbers between twenty and a hundred is to take the ones part and the tens part and combine them like this:

 $$
     \text{Ones} + "\text{og}" + \text{tens}
 $$

-The tens can be found in the look-up table below.
+The tens can be found in the lookup table below.

 | Number | Danish     | Number | Danish     |
 | ------ | ------     | ------ | ------     |